passcod/quenya/README.md

 var context = 'is the first line of code after the comment block'
 ```

-- The `context` can be blank (the empty string or all-whitespace) or `null`.
+- The `context` can be `null` if the actual line was blank or non-existent (EOF)
-- The `lineNumber` refers to the 1-indexed first line of the doc comment.
+- The `lineNumber` refers to the 1-indexed first line of the doc comment
-- The `contextLine` is the line number of the `context`.
+- The `contextLine` is the 1-indexed line number of the `context`
-- The `path` is the absolute path to the file.
+- The `path` is the absolute path to the file
-- All string values are trimmed (whitespace removed from both sides).
+- All string values are trimmed (whitespace removed from both sides)

 ## Forms